llsoftsec/llsoftsecbook/book.md

 developers can make such attack harder by adding checks after the write operations.
-When applying software mitigation, software developers need to check that optimizations carried out by compilers (C/C++) does not impact the mitigation.
+When applying software mitigation, software developers need to check that optimizations carried out by compilers (C/C++) do not impact the mitigation.

 # Other security topics relevant for compiler developers